linuxthor/My-TTGO-Watch-Dev/README.md

 ## Can you 'brick' the watch?

 You might wonder if it's safe to experiment with your watch or do you risk 'bricking' it or getting into an unrecoverable situation?
-The good news is that I made *lots* of mistakes when writing software for the watch including several reboot loops and rendering the watch seemingly non responsive for a while but I was always able to recover by flashing the firmware again from my PC so based on my limited experiments it seems safe to do some experimental stuff!
+The good news is that I made *lots* of mistakes when writing software for the watch including several reboot loops and rendering the watch seemingly non responsive for a while but I was always able to recover by flashing the firmware again from my PC so based on my limited experience it seems safe to do some experimental stuff!

 ## Requirements